-Born in America's heartland and raised on its East coast, Jan studied at Columbia University in New York prior to receiving undergraduate and graduate degrees from Harvard and Oxford universities respectively and studying art-as-process at Boston's Museum of Fine Art.
-He returned to New York to begin painting in 1997, and in lieu of gaining an art degree, proceeded to build a global fine art practice from the ground up.
+Born in the 'Summer of Love' in the American Midwest and raised on its East coast, Jan studied at Columbia University in New York prior to receiving undergraduate and graduate degrees from Harvard and Oxford Universities and studying studio arts at the Museum of Fine Arts in Boston.

 Returning to New York in 1997 to complete what he calls ‘a 15-year inquiry into the character, history, and living, breathing, Beuys-style experiential-performance-sculpture practice of fine art,’ Jan proceeded to build a global fine art practice called Jan Larsen Art from the ground up.

 From 2000 to 2015, Jan represented scores of artists, operated hundreds of exhibitions, and built and operated 4 brick-and-mortar galleries while developing his own production practice, inquiring into and studying art history, practicing and choosing preferred studio techniques, and showing, selling, accounting for, insuring, packing, shipping, storing, and meticulously cataloguing the results.